Alpha-Aru/Multimodal-Audiofake-Detection/README.md

 - ASVspoof 2019: <https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset>
 - WaveFake: <https://www.kaggle.com/datasets/andreadiubaldo/wavefake-test>

-`LibriSVoC` is still referenced by the benchmark script, but I did not find a clean public Kaggle source that matches the old path assumptions, so that one is still manual.

 ## Model Summary

 The detector works on 1-second audio chunks at 16 kHz.
 For each chunk, the code builds three inputs: